elugens/hello-javascript/docs/browser-related-questions/browser-document/attributes-properties.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> When a standard attribute changes, the corresponding property is auto-updated, and vice versa, but there are some exceptions to the rule.
+  <div><strong>Interview Response:</strong> When a standard attribute changes, the corresponding property is auto-updated, and vice versa, maintaining a synchronized state between them, but there are some exceptions to the rule.
 This behavior gets defined as property-attribute synchronization in JavaScript.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />